 BIBLE STUDY GUIDE

-Today in our lesson we are going to go through three P’s in the life of Moses that perhaps many High School students can relate to in their lives as well.
+Today in our lesson we are going to go through three P’s in the life of Moses that perhaps many high school students can relate to in their lives as well.
 Poverty, Privilege, and Purpose.
 Let’s start out with poverty.

 What would you consider poor?